zabbix/zabbix/templates/cloud/AWS/aws_http/README.md

 ## Overview

 This template is designed for the effortless deployment of AWS monitoring by Zabbix via HTTP and doesn't require any external scripts.
-- Currently, the template supports the discovery of EC2 and RDS instances, ECS clusters, ELB, Lambda, S3 buckets and Backup vaults.
+- Currently, the template supports the discovery of EC2 and RDS instances, ECS clusters, ELB, Lambda, S3 buckets, and backup vaults.

 ## Included Monitoring Templates